python-openapi/openapi-core/docs/usage.rst

 Request
 -------

-Now you can use it to validate requests
+Now you can use it to validate against requests

 .. code-block:: python